hunie-son/hunie-son.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate (ABD) in Computer Engineering at Iowa State University, advised by Dr. Berk Gulmezoglu in the  <a href="https://www.ece.iastate.edu/bgulmez/" style="text-decoration: none;"><b>MAIS Lab</b></a>, and I am currently a research intern at Seagate Technology with the Seagate Research Group’s Data Trust Team.<br/>
+I am a Ph.D. candidate (ABD) in Computer Engineering at Iowa State University, advised by Dr. Berk Gulmezoglu in the  <a href="https://www.ece.iastate.edu/bgulmez/" style="text-decoration: none;"><b>MAIS Lab</b></a>, and I am currently a (long-term) research intern at Seagate Technology with the Seagate Research Group’s Data Trust Team.<br/>

 My research focuses on identifying security vulnerabilities in modern computing systems and emerging computing platforms.
 I utilize side-channel analysis, system-level profiling, AI-driven mitigations, cryptographic methods, and TEE-integrated designs to strengthen privacy and trust guarantees in real-world deployments.
 Those approaches span microarchitectures (Intel, AMD, and ARM) and immersive platforms (AR/VR headsets), translating vulnerability discovery into deployable defenses.
 In doing so, my work deepens our understanding of security issues on hardware systems and enables scalable AI-based defenses. <br/>